 JOOEUN PAK, Pianist

-JOOEUN PAK has appeared in major concert venues as a soloist, chamber musician, and a champion of contemporary music since she won the Gold medal in Korean National Competition at the age of 10.
-Pak has given performances in major cities in the U.S., Korea, Italy, Jordan, and Germany including Weill Recital Hall in Carnegie Hall, NY, Terrace Theatre in Kennedy Center in D.C, Armstrong hall in Torrance, Bennet Gordon hall in Ravinia, and was recently a featured artist in Chicago radio station WFMT.
+Hailed as a “profoundly musical artist with poetic temperament with exceptionally expressive and communicative gifts and highly accomplished technique,” JOOEUN PAK has appeared in major concert venues as a soloist, chamber musician, and a champion of contemporary music giving performances in major cities in the U.S., Korea, Italy, Jordan, and Germany including Weill Recital Hall in Carnegie Hall, NY, Terrace Theatre in Kennedy Center in D.C, Armstrong hall in Torrance, Bennet Gordon hall in Ravinia, Al Hussein Cultural Center in Jordan, Theatre Vipiteno in Sterzing and was featured in Chicago radio station WFMT.

 Being a winner of a number of national and international competitions, Pak is also a highly demanded collaborative pianist and a chamber musician, appearing in concerts with winners of the renowned international competitions, including the Metropolitan National Council Audition, and the Tchaikovsky International Competition.
 She formerly worked as a collaborative pianist in Ravinia Steans Music Institute, and Indiana University String Academy.

 Pak is a passionate advocate of creative interdisciplinary projects while actively commissioning and giving world premiers of compositions of our time.
 Her extensive collaboration with leading living composers including the world premier of “Rabble Rouser… for Jooeun Pak” by Don Freund has also distinguished her as a highly versatile pianist over the past decade.
 Upon winning the Grand Prize in the Latin American Music Competition, Pak released a CD featuring compositions by Latin American contemporary composers including Gabriela Lena Frank and Miguel del Aguila, with a violinist Colin Sorgi.